deployphp/deployer/docs/getting-started.md

 :::

-Deployer will ask you a few questions during provisioning: php version, database type, etc. Next Deployer will configure our server and create the `deployer` user.
-Provision takes around **5 minutes** and will install everything we need to run a website.
+Deployer will ask you a few questions during provisioning: php version, database type, etc. Next, Deployer will configure our server and create the `deployer` user.
+Provisioning takes around **5 minutes** and will install everything we need to run a website.
 A new website will be configured at [deploy_path](recipe/common.md#deploy_path).